SHartman/academic-cv/content/post/welcome/index.md

 ---
 title: Welcome to my new academic CV website
-subtitle: Welcome 👋 Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in.
+subtitle: "Welcome 👋 Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in."

 # Summary for listings and search engines
 summary: Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in.